Marklogic-retired/marklogic-data-hub/_pages/tutorial/4x/wrapping-up.md

 Have a comment?
 Found a bug?
 [File an issue on Github](https://github.com/marklogic/marklogic-data-hub/issues/new) and we will see it.

-{% include prev-next-nav.html
+{% include prev-next-nav-tut4xtoc.html gotopage="tutorial-toc.md" %}
-  prevtext="Serve the Data Out of MarkLogic" prevlink="/tutorial/4x/serve-data/" increl="tutorial-toc.md"
-  nexttext="Tutorials"
-  nextlink="/tutorial/"
-%}